Iqoii/FluidSim/README.md

 # FluidSim
 Some fluid simulation stuff I've worked on for fun about a year ago (March/April 2024).

+DISCLAIMER: You need pygame, sys and math (pygame is the only none standard I think) to run this.

 This project is a 2D fluid simulation implemented using Python and Pygame.
 It simulates the behavior of fluid particles using a simplified version of the Smoothed Particle Hydrodynamics (SPH) method.